-The figure 5 shown the preliminary indices for the recruits of seven commercial species based on the 2023 quarter 1 survey.
-According to these preliminary results, haddock, sprat and mackerel densities (number of individuals per haul of trawling) were substantially above the average over the last 40 years.
+The figure 5 shown the preliminary indices for the recruits of seven commercial species based on the 2024 quarter 1 survey.
+According to these preliminary results, all densities (number of individuals per haul of trawling) were substantially below the average over the last 40 years.
 Especially for sprat abundances were particularly high and close to the highest values observed in the entire time series.
-For cod, we observed the lowest abundance of herring since 1980.
+For cod, herring and haddock, we observed the lowest abundance since 1980.